 “Working through some difficult decisions, Mitchell family matriarch Phylis (Lawrence) and patriarch Bill (Williams), have summoned their two grown sons — TV star, Mike Mitchell (Buckley) and Brandon Mitchell (Bennett) — home for the holidays.
 It is their hope that bringing the family together to recreate the Christmas house, will help them find resolution and make a memorable holiday for the entire family and community.
 As Brandon and his husband Jake (Harder) make the trip home, they are anxiously awaiting a call about the adoption of their first child.
 Meanwhile, Mike reconnects with Andi (Ayora), his high school sweetheart.”

-Tuesday, November 24: ‘A Christmas Tree Grows in Brooklyn’
+Tuesday, November 24: ‘A Christmas Tree Grows in Colorado’